Blogs

 What's the highest-paid job in law?

-The highest-paid job in law is Trial lawyer.
+The highest-paid job in law is a Trial Lawyer.